Introduction

 The command name sed

 is derived from stream editor.
 Here, stream refers to data being passed via shell pipes.
 Thus, the command's primary functionality is to act as a text editor for stdin data with stdout as the output target.
-Over the years, functionality was added to edit file input and save the changes back to the same file.
+It is now common to use sed

-This chapter will cover how to install/upgrade sed
+This chapter will show how to install the latest sed

 Installation

-If you are on a Unix like system, you are most likely to already have some version of sed
+If you are on a Unix-like system, you will most likely have some version of sed

-installed.
-This book is primarily for GNU sed
+already installed.
+This book is primarily about GNU sed

 .
-As there are syntax and feature differences between various implementations, please make sure to follow along with what is presented here.
-GNU sed
+As there are syntax and feature differences between various implementations, make sure to use GNU sed

-and comes by default on GNU/Linux.
-To install newer or particular version, visit gnu: software.
-Check release notes for an overview of changes between versions.
-See also bug list.
+is part of the text creation and manipulation tools and comes by default on GNU/Linux distributions.
+To install a particular version, visit gnu: sed software.
+See also release notes for an overview of changes between versions and bug list if you think some command isn't working as expected.

 $ ./configure